bodrick/awesome/TOPICS.md

 ## rnul

 *   [bkoelman/ResharperCodeContractNullability](https://github.com/bkoelman/ResharperCodeContractNullability) - Reports diagnostics, helping you to annotate your source tree with (Item)NotNull / (Item)CanBeNull attributes.

-## netstandard

-*   [agileobjects/NetStandardPolyfills](https://github.com/agileobjects/NetStandardPolyfills) - Type and Reflection polyfill extension methods. .NET 3.5+ and .NET Standard 1.0+.
-*   [chroma-sdk/Colore](https://github.com/chroma-sdk/Colore) - A powerful C# library for Razer Chroma's SDK
-*   [CommunityToolkit/dotnet](https://github.com/CommunityToolkit/dotnet) - .NET Community Toolkit is a collection of helpers and APIs that work for all .NET developers and are agnostic of any specific UI platform.
-The toolkit is maintained and published by Microsoft, and part of the .NET Foundation.
-*   [autofac/Autofac](https://github.com/autofac/Autofac) - An addictive .NET IoC container
-*   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
-*   [oxyplot/oxyplot](https://github.com/oxyplot/oxyplot) - A cross-platform plotting library for .NET
-*   [nickbabcock/Pfim](https://github.com/nickbabcock/Pfim) - .NET Standard targa (.tga) and direct draw surface (.dds) image decoder
-*   [markiodev/Networker](https://github.com/markiodev/Networker) - A simple to use TCP and UDP networking library for .NET.
-Compatible with Unity.
-*   [peachpiecompiler/peachpie](https://github.com/peachpiecompiler/peachpie) - PeachPie - the PHP compiler and runtime for .NET and .NET Core
-*   [NLog/NLog](https://github.com/NLog/NLog) - NLog - Advanced and Structured Logging for Various .NET Platforms

 ## reflection